milesj/packemon/website/docs/files.md

 ---
-title: Files
-sidebar_label: files
+title: files
 ---

-The `files` command will list all files within a package that will be distributed, based on the `files` property in `package.json` (if declared), and taking into account any ignore files.
+The `files` command will list all files within a package that will be distributed, based on the `files` property in `package.json` (if declared), and taking into account any ignored files.
 This is useful for verifying the contents of a package is what you expect before publishing.

 ```bash